colinc86/MathJaxSwift/README.md

 ### Notes

-`MathJaxSwift` wraps the MathJax TeX conversion process in convenient methods (described here)[https://github.com/mathjax/MathJax-demos-node/tree/master/direct] and exposes them to Swift through the `JavaScriptCore` framework.
+`MathJaxSwift` wraps the MathJax TeX conversion process in convenient JS methods [described here](https://github.com/mathjax/MathJax-demos-node/tree/master/direct) and exposes them to Swift through the `JavaScriptCore` framework.

-To get around the limitations of the `JSContext` class, the package uses (Webpack)[https://webpack.js.org] to create a bundle file that can be evaluated by the context.
+To get around the limitations of the `JSContext` class, the package uses [Webpack](https://webpack.js.org) to create a bundle file that can be evaluated by the context.